toddcf/toddcf-author/README.md

 ## Future Iterations

 * Improve mobile responsiveness.
-(Specifically the footer.)
+(Specifically centering the FB logo when the height of the footer changes.)